isabel’s island chicken marinade

 I launched HealthySeasonalRecipes.com a year ago this week.
 To celebrate, I want to share one of my most prized recipes.
 It is not mine really.
 I got it from a restaurant where I worked called Isabel’s on the Waterfront.
 Luckily, I wrote it down, because the restaurant closed down years ago.
 When I worked there, I made this marinade recipe so many times, I had it memorized.
 I think I could have made it blindfolded.
 It is called Island Chicken Marinade, or more fondly by the crew at Isabel’s, Buccaneer’s Marinade.

 Even though Isabel’s is gone, the recipe lives on.
 Not only do I make it several times a year, but I pass it on A LOT!
 As soon as someone tries a bite of chicken marinated in this recipe they ask for the recipe.
 I serve it for parties of 100, or for dinner on a Tuesday night.
 I never get sick of it.
-It is good with pork loin or tenderloin, flank steak, chicken thighs and breast, scallops and even shrimp.
+Of course it is a great chicken breast marinade but it is also good with pork loin or tenderloin, flank steak, chicken thighs, scallops and even shrimp.

 I make a big batch of it and freeze it in ¾ cup portions.
 That is enough for about two pounds of meat.
 So here is my happy birthday present to you so you can have it and pass it on too!